 In a lot of respects they are the same as state schools, in that they are required to follow the same rules on admissions, on children who require special educational needs and the policy for excluding pupils.

 Academies, like-state funded schools, are also assessed by Ofsted inspectors.
+Get the lowdown on Ofsted by reading our What are Ofsted Ratings? article.

 One of the main differences is that academies get their funding directly from the government rather than a local authority as a normal state-funded school does.